John Seru

 John Seru (born 12 January 1964) is a Fijian actor and former professional wrestler.

 Biography

-Seru was trained by father and son Boris and Dean Malenko at the renowned Malenko Wrestling Academy in Tampa, Florida (1994).
+Seru was trained by father and son Boris and Dean Malenko at the renowned Malenko Wrestling Academy in Tampa, Florida, USA (1994).
 He is best known as "Vulcan" in the Australian version of TV series Gladiators, as well as joining the British Gladiators team in Seasons 7 and 8.
 He is also known for his part in the James Bond film, The World Is Not Enough, where he plays henchman Gabor.
-He owns and runs a wrestling school, coffee/wine bar, fitness center, and fitness shop that he has been running for 18 years in Menai, Sydney with his family.
+He owns and runs a wrestling school, fitness center, and gym equipment shop that he has been running for over 30 years in Menai, Sydney with his wife Christina and their family.